Charts and graphs are often used to summarize data. They make it easy to see trends and the amount of variation in the information being studied.

-If the change is slow or small, it is slight, minor, insignificant (unimportant) or a slow increase or decrease.
-If it is a large or fast change, you can also describe it as sharp, major, steep, or significant (important) or a rapid increase or decrease.
+You can call a small change slight, minor, insignificant (unimportant) or a slow increase or decrease.
+If it is a large or fast change, you can also describe it as sharp, major, steep, or significant or a rapid increase or decrease.

 Sometimes there is very little change: the situation is stable.
 Other times there is no single trend up or down, but fluctuations: a line that goes up and down, then up again, like waves.

 Range is the distance between the farthest points.
-Example: The range of the increase in mentions of antidepressants went from one (extra mention for those under 18) to 15 (from 12 mentions to 27 over the years studied for those from 45-64.)
+Example: The range of the increase in mentions of antidepressants went from one (extra mention for those under 18) to 15.
+(15= from 12 mentions to 27 over the years studied for those from 45-64.)